jeremyButtler/find--Co-infections/Using-this-code.md

        - Input: Variable to hold the length of the inptu sequence
    - twoBit functions:
        - Found in twoBirArrays.c/h
        - These functions are here for working with two bit arrays.
-I will mention that they exist, but will not list them, since most people would not be interested (see SOF or SOP in alignments.c/h for a list).

 # Documentation method